 Upon receipt of the request, the local agency shall determine if the requested modification is consistent with the local agency’s objective development standards in effect when the original application for the development was submitted.
 The local agency shall not reconsider consistency with objective planning standards that are not affected by the proposed modification.
 Approval of the modification request must be completed within 60 days of submittal of the modification or 90 days if design review is required.
 A proposed modification shall not cause the original approval to terminate.

-For modification initiated by the local agency
+For modification initiated by the local agency.

 Following approval of an application under the Streamlined Ministerial Approval Review Process, but prior to issuance of a building permit for the development, a local agency may require one-time changes to the development that are necessary to comply with the local agency’s objective uniform construction codes (including, without limitation, building, plumbing, electrical, fire, and grading codes), to comply with federal or state laws., or to mitigate a specific, adverse impact upon the public health or safety and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without modifying the development.
 A “specific, adverse impact” has the meaning defined in Government Code section 65589.5(d)(2).